sobaniki/GenomicExplorer/README.md

 ## File format
 In GenomicExplorer, several file format for genotype data can be used.

-GenomicExplorer expects VCF (Varinat Call Format), PLINK BED or TSV/CSV formats for many genomics applications.
+GenomicExplorer expects VCF (Varinat Call Format), PLINK BED (Purcell et al., 2007; Chang et al., 2015) or TSV/CSV formats for many genomics applications.
 The genotype TSV/CSV files compose of n (samples as row) x m (markers as column).
 The rownames or first column should be sample (individual) names/IDs.
 The genotype code should be 0/1/2 (1 is heterozygous) for diploids.